 Miscellaneous

-Today's story is related to World War II and even now it is 100% sure it is not just a legend.
-It is a sample of British humour at a time when everyone was trying to survive in very difficult conditions.
-The protagonists are airmen in the Royal Air Force.
-But let's see what it's all about and what it has to do with wood.
+Today's story is linked to the Second World War and even now it's 100% sure it's not just a legend.
+It is a sample of British humor at a time when everyone was trying to survive in very difficult conditions.
+The protagonists are Royal Air Force aviators.
+But let's see what it's all about and what's the connection with wood.

-During the Second World War the Germans used to build dummy targets everywhere from China to France, Belgium and the Netherlands.
+During World War II, the Germans used to build fake targets everywhere from China to France, Belgium and the Netherlands.
 These targets could be warehouses, munitions factories, ships, truck parks and even airfields.
-For this part of the story there is no doubt that it is true.
-There is plenty of evidence for it.
+For this part of the story there is no doubt that it is true because there is plenty of evidence to prove it.

 wood for wood